James Parker (New Jersey politician): Career

 Parker moved to Perth Amboy after the Revolution.
 He graduated from Columbia College of Columbia University in New York City in 1793, and then became a merchant in Manhattan, New York City, but on the death of his father returned to Perth Amboy.

 Parker engaged in the management and settlement of properties left by his father.
-He was also a land surveyor and as a lawyer, although he was never admitted to the bar.
+He was also a land surveyor and trained as a lawyer, although he was never admitted to the bar.
 He was a member of the New Jersey General Assembly from 1806 to 1810 and in 1812–1813, 1815–1816, 1818, and 1827.
 During his legislative career, he originated the law that put an end to the local slave trade in 1819, the one that established the school fund, and the provisions of a law that regulated the partition of real estate in New Jersey and the rights of aliens to possess it.
 He was Mayor of Perth Amboy, New Jersey in 1815 and again in 1850.
 He was Collector of the Port of New Jersey in Perth Amboy from 1829 to 1833.

 Parker was elected as a Jacksonian to the 23rd and 24th Congresses, holding office from March 4, 1833 to March 3, 1837.

 After leaving Congress he resumed his former activities, and was registrar of the board of proprietors of East Jersey.
 He was a member of the different boundary commissions to obtain a settlement of the boundary question between the States of New York and New Jersey, and was a delegate to the New Jersey constitutional convention in 1844.

 He was a vice president of the New Jersey Historical Society for many years, its president from 1864 until his death, was active in the cause of education, and gave the land to Rutgers College on which its buildings now stand.

+Slavery

+During the early decades of the 19th century, James Parker held several Black people in slavery in his household.
+These people included a woman named Nancy (inherited from his father's estate), Nancy's children, and a man named John Annin.
+Parker purchased John Annin, also known as Jack, in 1807 and then manumitted by him in 1822.
+In 1818, Parker grew concerned about the problem of slave traffickers kidnapping Black people from New Jersey for sale in the domestic slave trade.
+He was one of the organizers of an association for the purpose of opposing the practice of kidnapping, which was formed in Middlesex County, New Jersey, on July 30, 1818.
+He was the Secretary of the organization.
+The following year, he took the issue of human trafficking to the New Jersey legislature and successfully advocated for a law that made it more difficult for slave traders to take Black people out of the state of New Jersey.